potash/lead-public/README.md

 **dedupe**:Deduplicate the names of children from the blood tests and the WIC Cornerstone database.

+**output**: Use the above to create final tables used for exploration, analysis and model feature generation.

-**output**: Generate model features by aggregating the datasets at a variety of spatial and temporal resolutions.
+**features**: Generate model features by aggregating the datasets at various spatial and temporal resolutions.

 **model**: Use our [drain pipeline](https://github.com/dssg/drain/) to run models in parallel and serialize the results.